spacetelescope/jdaviz/docs/imviz/import_data.rst

 and URIs retrieved via astroquery can be saved to a path of your choice with ``local_path``.

+Local file URIs beginning with ``file://`` are not supported by this method – nor are they necessary, since string paths without the scheme work fine!
+Cloud FITS are not yet supported.

 .. code-block:: python

     from jdaviz import Imviz